-Fatima had the opportunity to work in many kitchens with people from all sorts of backgrounds and experience.
+Fatima had the opportunity to work in many kitchens with people from all sorts of backgrounds and experiences.
 She loved her job, surrounded by people who also had so much passion for the food world.
 However, it frustrated her that these amazing people that she was sharing all that time with did not understand the rich and diverse food traditions and cultural background of her homeland.
-She wanted to help them understand the food of her country, her memories associated with it, their significance, and the joy that she had every time she indulged in a Pakistani feast.
+She wanted to help them understand the food of her country, her memories associated with it, their significance, and the joy that she got every time she indulged in a Pakistani feast.

 Fati wanted to make it part of her life’s mission to pursue ventures that lead to appreciating what Pakistanis have, be it art, culture, food or beloved traditions of hospitality – and to share that with the world.
 She also wanted to bring the skills and techniques she learned over the years and share them with those who wanted to learn (and eat!).
 This is the spirit behind the Chef Exchange program.

 In Fati’s own words: “In the next few years, I hope to take Pakistani cuisine to a level of sophistication it has never been exposed to before.
 By introducing myself and my country to the world in another light is all I hope to achieve.
 We are, as a nation, known for a great many things – some good and some bad, but never extraordinary.
-One day that will change, and I’m not silly enough to believe I can achieve that single handedly.
+One day that will change, and I’m not silly enough to believe I can achieve that single-handedly.
 I’ll need a little help from my friends…”

-Our chef exchange program will have two parts to it:
+Our Chef Exchange program will have two parts to it:

-- To bring globally renowned chefs to Pakistan to learn more about Pakistan and its food; and to share their knowledge and skills with us.
+1) Bringing globally renowned chefs to Pakistan to learn more about Pakistan and its food; and to share their knowledge and skills with us.

-We, in turn will be able to access their network and extended global food family which includes different kitchens all over the world so that when the time comes, our rising stars can be supported to go out, gain valuable work experience, learn and grow from these opportunities and bring back something new and exciting to offer to the local industry.
+We, in turn, will be able to access their network and extended global food family which includes different kitchens all over the world so that when the time comes, our rising stars can be supported to go out, gain valuable work experience, learn and grow from these opportunities and bring back something new and exciting to offer to the local industry.